-But that wasn't the end of the story, it was only the intermission between Scroll 1 and Scroll 2.
-The two men in white robes (wonder if they were the same two who were at the empty tomb?) jolted the disciples out of their skyward-gazing reverie.
+But recognizing that the two books are linked together we realize that Jesus' ascension into the skies wasn't the end of the story.
+We begin to understand anew that it was instead a very pivotal - and uplifting - event, and the beginning of a whole new chapter (well, book, really!) in the story of our Christian faith, of God's redeeming action in Jesus Christ lived out by the faithful.
+And after the intermission following the season ender, in the new season opener we have the two men in white robes (wonder if they were the same two who were at the empty tomb?) jolting the disciples out of their skyward-gazing reverie.
 With their rhetorical question, "why are you just standing there with your mouth open staring at nothing?' they reminded the disciples not only that Jesus was coming back but also that he had given them a job to do in the meantime.

-"You will be my martyrs - witnesses - in Jerusalem, in all Judea and Samaria, and to the ends of the earth."
+"You will be my martyrs - witnesses - in Jerusalem, in all Judea and Samaria, and to the ends of the earth", Jesus had told them.
 That's a big job, indeed!
 That's a tough, challenging, life-long job to which they have been called, but Jesus also promised them that the Holy Spirit would come upon them, giving them the strength to accomplish this big job, giving them the guidance and wisdom to lead them through all the confusions and challenges they would face.
 So, the disciples had their marching orders, had the promise of Holy help to accomplish all that they had been called to do, and yet there they were standing like tourists staring with rapt faces up into the sky.
-No wonder they were given an angelic shove to stop looking up, to stop looking back, and to start gettting on with the tasks at hand in the Kingdom.
+No wonder they were given an angelic shove to stop looking up, to stop looking back, and to start getting on with the tasks at hand in the Kingdom.

 It is good for us to be reminded of this story.
-Whenever we find ourselves gazing into the sky, just like the apostles wistfully longing for Jesus to right there by our side, it is good to get an angelic nudge to remind us once again that until Jesus returns riding on the clouds there is work to be done right here on earth.
+Whenever we find ourselves gazing into the sky, just like the apostles wistfully longing for Jesus to be right there by our side, it is good to get an angelic nudge to remind us once again that until Jesus returns riding on the clouds there is work to be done right here on earth.
 The list is long - feeding the hungry, comforting the lonely, visiting the sick and the imprisoned, proclaiming the Good News of God's redeeming love in Christ Jesus.
-I once saw a bumper sticker on a car that in a way speaks to this - "Jesus is coming: look busy!"
+You know one of my favourite bumper stickers that in a way speaks to this - "Jesus is coming: look busy!"